sophiaross26/MLiCB-project/README.md

 # MLiCB-project
-Project in Machine Learning in Computational Biology Enhancing Single-Cell RNA-seq Analysis: Transitioning scPML from R to Python with Advanced Explainability
+This repository contains code and documentation for the Project in Machine Learning in Computational Biology:
+Enhancing Single-Cell RNA-seq Analysis: Transitioning scPML from R to Python with Advanced Explainability

+## Download scPML.zip
+The `scPML.zip` file can be downloaded from [Google Drive](https://drive.google.com/file/d/1zFWLsCgHTD02Hg2Y4v65iNKL5VmCRmpu/view?usp=drive_link).

 Project Structure